ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 The discussed setup can be useful as a development / staging environment; additional care has to be taken to use this setup in production.

-.. note:: Some design decisions are opinionated (see notes), which does not mean that the alternatives are any worse.
-  Some decisions may or may not be suitable for production scenarios, e.g. the use of CKAN master.
-  Notably, this tutorial does not use Docker Swarm; additional steps may need to be taken to adapt the setup to use Docker Swarm.

 --------------
 1. Environment
 --------------
-This tutorial was tested on Ubuntu 20.04 LTS.
 The hosts can be local environments or cloud VMs.
-It is assumed that the user has direct access (via terminal / ssh) to the systems and root permissions.
+This tutorial works perfectly on Ubuntu 20.04 LTS (Focal) and MacOS 11.5 (Big Sur).
+Other hosts should be fine also.
+It is assumed that the user has direct access (via terminal / ssh) to the systems and has root access.

 a.
 Storage